Video Review: Take a New Look at 3-Phase Power Distribution

 The video quickly delves into its subject matter.
 It includes an overview of familiar three-phase receptacles, those most often seen powering cabinets in the data center, as well as some background on the importance of load balancing.
 The focus of the narration then shifts to conventional three-phase rack distribution, and then finally to the star of the show: Server Technology’s alternating phase 3-Phase PDU.

 And while it is easy to create great videos on star power alone, a short word about the cinematographic style of this latest release, which alternates effortlessly between technical renderings to full-color photographs of actual installations.
 It has a spare visual language reminiscent of Emmanuel Lubezki’s cinematography for “The Revenant.”
 The unnamed cinematographer in this video offers a master class in minimalist screen craft, giving us untamed, ridiculously long server cables set against a plain white expanse.
 Just as everything depends on the power connection between server and rack PDU, everything in the product video genre depends on the supply of information, which in this case, is abundant.

-In the background you hear Linda ask simply, “so when don’t you use an alternating phase PDU?”
-This is a bold and unselfish question asked by the narrator, and one that will have viewers from the industry thinking that Server Tech is steering you away from their rack PDUs.
-It is an innovative turn, and one that that is guaranteed to pique the audience’s interest.
+In the background, you hear Linda ask simply, “so when don’t you use an alternating phase PDU?”
+This is a bold and unselfish question asked by the narrator and one that will have viewers from the industry thinking that Server Tech is steering you away from their rack PDUs.
+It is an innovative turn and one that is guaranteed to pique the audience’s interest.
 When not, indeed.
 This is not a sales pitch, you think.
 What a relief.
 Could other manufacturers be so bold?